-It tore me up knowing how much I’d hurt him and I eventually set aside my dasdfadfafadsf.
+It tore me up knowing how much I’d hurt him until, eventually, I decided to set aside my ego.
 In my head, I came to the conclusion: suffering from anxiety didn’t entitle me to project my neuroticism—in the form of erroneous doubts and judgment—onto him or anyone else.
 This dawned on me right before I fell asleep and I was way too tired (and too ashamed) to start our conversation back up again.
 I’d been exhausted physically by the long day and drained emotionally from our argument, and didn’t have any resolve to put these thoughts into words.

 I needed a reminder that we are not in opposition of each other.
 He’s the most supportive person in my life, and I should do everything I can to support him as well.
 My anxiety is my burden that shouldn’t be passed onto him… I don’t want to hurt my partner’s feelings again, and I don’t want to hurt anyone else in this same manner.

 I’d like to end this post with some Positive Affirmations: